Clinical Documentation Specialist

 How To Become a Clinical Documentation Specialist – Step-by-Step Guide

-Becoming a clinical documentation specialist, as mentioned above, should take students a minimum of one year and up to five years after high school, depending on the educational path chosen, certifications needed, and clinical and industry experience required.
+As mentioned above, becoming a clinical documentation specialist should take students a minimum of one year and up to five years after high school, depending on the educational path chosen, certifications needed, and clinical and industry experience required.

 Step 1: Graduate From High School (Four Years)

-As a high school student, a focus on classes in English and language arts, algebra, chemistry, physics, psychology, biology, geometry, speech, and anatomy/physiology can help to build a solid foundation for pursuing a certification in clinical documentation improvement.
+Focusing on classes in English and language arts, algebra, chemistry, physics, psychology, biology, geometry, speech, and anatomy/physiology as a high school student can help build a solid foundation for pursuing a certification in clinical documentation improvement.

 Step 2: Earn a Postsecondary Nondegree Award or Certification (One Year or More)